nus-cs2103-AY1920S2/duke/docs/README.md

 <br/>

 * For a Deadline task, inputting the exact description of the task previously entered followed by a new deadline and time updates the task information.
-Both the date and time has to be inputted, even if one of it did not change.
+You have to input both the date and time, even if one of it did not change.

 Example of usage: